Richard-code-gig/Data-Projects/README.md

 Ensure you have Docker application running.

-Create a project directory and clone this repository postgres_data_lake branch.
+Create a project directory and clone this repository main branch.
+There maybe untested changes in the postgres_data_lake branch.

 Set the following env variables in a .env file in the project root folder:
 `AIRFLOW_UID